huddyyeo/CO553_Intro2ML_CW1/README.md

 ### Depth analysis

-Import depth_question.py as dp and use:
+Import depth_question.py as dp and use
 ```
 dp.plot_both(data) #plots the diagrams seen in the report
 ```
-There are several other functions which are:
+There are several other functions which are
 ```
 dp.get_values(data) #runs tree 20 times, with increasing depth limit and returns depths, accuracies, pruned_depths and pruned_accuracies
 dp.graph_depths(data) #runs tree 20 times and plots depth changes before and after pruning